sicamois/amplify-form/README.md

 For this, you should pass an object to `textAreas` (not an array, which is reserved for the simpler form).
 The fields to display as `<textarea>` are the keys, and the value for each key is an object containing the `HTMLTextAreaElement` props you want to set.

+⚠️ some `HTMLTextAreaElement` props might not work has they may be overwritten somewhere else in the code...
+Use at your own risks !

 **Example:**

 ```js